jrandson/Python-and-ML-for-Big-Data/README.md

-# Pythonand Machine Learninf with Spark for Big Data
+# Pythonand Machine Learning with Spark for Big Data

 * Course Introduction